Scope and enforceability

 2.2.
 To place an order, the Customer must sign and return the purchase order to the Company (the “Purchase Order”).

 2.3.
-Orders may be cancelled only with the Company’s consent.
+Orders may be cancelled only with the Company’s consent, except in the event of a serious breach of its obligations.

 4.1.
 Services are invoiced according to the price indicated on the Purchase Order.